krishna-kpa/Store-Api/README.md

-# Store-Api
+#Store API

- A store API build using nodejs and express
+This is a Store API build using Node js, Express and Mongoose